crsayen/intermediate-python/tutorial-part-1.md

 ## Where do Objects Come From?

-Every Object comes from a class. classes are Object blueprints.
-They describe what an Object is, and they're used to actually _create_ the Objects they describe.
+Every Object comes from a class.
+Classes are Object blueprints.
+Classes describe what an Object is, and classes are used to actually _create_ the Objects they describe.
 An Object is said to be an **instance** of the class it came from.
 An instance of the `List` class can also be called a **List object**.

 #### A Simple Class